ole1986/a3-admintoolkit/README.md

 **Weapons**
 - add weapon to inventory
-- add ammon to inventory
+- add ammo to inventory

 **Construction & Others**
 - Place buildings by using **Q, E for rotation**, **PAGEUP/PAGEDOWN and HOME/END for moving** the constructions
 - spawn additional "vehicle items" like Backpacks, GPS, Binocular, etc... (located in Other)

-*Please note: This does not replace an AntiCheat software (like battleye)*

 ## Installation
 ### Required Tools